kant/String-langauge-checker/README.md

-# String-langauge-checker
+# String-language-checker
-Checks to see if a string is in a langauge
+Checks to see if a string is in a language

 To use this program -- READ BELOW ---

-Run the program and enter a capitalized string seperated by "$"
+Run the program and enter a capitalized string separated by "$"

 ex: ABC$CBA